Sao Miguel with Booking Chrome extension

 Whether it’s checking your Wi-Fi speed, getting cheaper flights and hotels, improving your online security, or just reducing the boredom of another overnight airport layover, these are nine of the best Chrome extensions out there for travelers.

 Nearly all are free to download and use, although some have a premium version as well.
-Note that some of these extensions are also available on Firefox and various Chromium-based browsers.
+Note that they also work on other Chromium-based browsers like Brave and Vivaldi, and some are also available on Firefox.

 Flight Fare Compare